mohammadshaficodes/SauceDemoTestYouLend/README.md

 npx cypress run

-**A guide to the file structure:**
+**The file structure is as follows:**

-- Page objects are kept in the pageObjects folder
+- Page object files are in the pageObjects folder
-- Validations are kept in the validations folder and seperated per page
+- Validations are in the validations folder
 - User data is kept in testUser.json, in the fixtures folder

-This structure has been chosen to allow this test framework to be scalable as more customers, pages, scenarios and validations are added.
+**Tech Debt & Improvements**

+- More assertions on each page for more complete testing
+- Initialise page objects in a separate file, and import that file into the step definitions folder (Singleton design pattern)
+- Use regular expressions (RegEx) to remove text and special characters when obtaining prices, when multiple items are in the basket